 The department welcomes applications for positions as Graduate Assistants.
-Successful applicants normally receive a stipend and/or a waiver of tuition.
 Graduate students in the languages typically work as a team with their supervisor to help teach lower-division courses during the spring and fall semesters on campus; graduate students in English and TESOL may be assiged teaching positions, or they may be assigned research-related positions, such as working for individual professors on various projects, working for UNI's Culture and Intensive English Program (CIEP), or working for the nation's oldest literary magazine, the North American Review.

 Generally, tuition scholarships and/or assistantships are assigned for one year for students in the languages and for one semester for students in English and TESOL.
 At the end of that period, students are encouraged to apply for a continuation of funding, or if they were originally denied funding, then for a new request for funding as deadlines approach.
 For the fall term, the application deadline is February 1; for the spring, November 1.

 U.S. citizens and permanent residents call (319) 273-2821 or e-mail firstname.lastname@example.org to request appropriate applications.
 Attention potential international students: If you are not a U.S. citizen or if you are not a permanent resident of the U.S., you MUST apply for admission through the International Services Office.

 Graduate Assistant applicants should have two letters of recommendation sent to:

 Graduate Program in [name of program]

 Department of Languages & Literatures

 University of Northern Iowa

 Cedar Falls, IA 50614-0502